physiopy/physiopy.github.io/docs/best_practices.md

 Physiological monitoring is a key component of understanding physiological sources of signal variance in fMRI data.
-Monitoring physiology during scanning is critical to enable the characterization of a given subject\'s physiologic state at the time of the scan, and to track variations in physiology throughout the scan.
+Monitoring physiology during scanning is critical to enable the characterization of a given subject's physiologic state at the time of the scan, and to track variations in physiology throughout the scan.
 With these data, we can more accurately model how these factors manifest in the fMRI signal time series.

-Physiological fluctuations can be identified as \"noise\" or as
-\"signals of interest\", depending on the research question of the imaging experiment.
+Physiological fluctuations can be identified as "noise" or as "signals of interest", depending on the research question of the imaging experiment.
 For most fMRI experiments, the goal is to isolate signal fluctuations that are associated with a neural stimulus and the resulting hemodynamic response (Caballero-Gaudes et al. 2016).
 In these